-The university shall assign to the author(s), inventor(s) incentives for IP generated subject to availability of funds, provided that the requirements for incentives, based on the Implementing Rules for the USM Revised Intellectual Property Policy of 2019 (BOR Resolution No. 37 Series of 2020), are submitted.
+The university shall provide incentives to author(s) and inventor(s) who generated IP assets subject to availability of funds, provided that the requirements for incentives, based on the Implementing Rules for the USM Revised Intellectual Property Policy of 2019 (BOR Resolution No. 37 Series of 2020), are submitted.
 These are: